 Dōgo Park & Yuzuki Castle Ruins

-This small park encompasses the hill on which the castle Yuzuki-jō of the local Kono Clan used to stand during the Muromachi period (14th to 16th century).
-Nowadays, it’s a pleasant spot for a stroll and the views from the top of the hill towards Matsuyama castle are quite spectacular.
+This small park covers the hill on which the castle Yuzuki-jō of the local Kono Clan used to stand during the Muromachi period (14th to 16th century).
+Nowadays, it’s a nice spot for a stroll and the views from the top of the hill towards Matsuyama castle are quite spectacular.

-In March and April, it’s also a popular place for Hanami (cherry-blossom-spotting).
-We also spotted a Tanuki atop the hill, so keep your eyes peeled!
+In March and April, it’s a popular place for Hanami (cherry-blossom-spotting).
+When we were there, we spotted a Tanuki atop the hill, so keep your eyes peeled!
 There’s no entrance fee.

 Isaniwa-Jinja Shrine

-This peaceful 17th century Shinto shrine features a series of crimson-coloured wooden buildings situated in pleasant grounds.
+This peaceful 17th century Shinto shrine features a series of crimson-coloured wooden buildings sitting in pleasant, well-manicured grounds.
 You can get there by walking up a series of stone steps located directly north-east of Dōgo Park.

 Takashimaya Kururin Ferris Wheel